telefonicaid/perseo-fe/documentation/architecture.md

 Some actions send an SMS to a number set in the action parameters.
 This is done by an HTTP post to the SMS gateway (SMPP adapter), configured in perseo.

+### SMPP link

+Some actions send an SMS to a number set in the action parameters.
+Alternativaly instead of use a SMS gateway this can be done by and HTTP post to a SMPP server configured in perseo.

 ### SMTP server

 Some actions send an email.
 It is done using an SMTP server configured in perseo.